frian/customize-bash/README.md

 #### configure

-copy files from samples or add your own files ( files must start with a dot and have the .sh extension )
+copy files from samples or add your own files to the personal folder ( files must start with a dot and have the .sh extension )

 create .bash_customize.sh